NUBIC/dagnabit/README.md

 Database compatibility
 ======================

-PostgreSQL.
+PostgreSQL 8.4.
 That's all I know that'll work with dagnabit, anyway.
+Versions of PostgreSQL less than 8.4 will not work because they do not implement `WITH RECURSIVE`.

 It's possible other SQL databases will work, but I have no tests to demonstrate that situation.